Law: History

-The history of law links closely to the development of civilization.
+The history of law is closely linked to the development of civilization.
 Ancient Egyptian law, dating as far back as 3000 BC, was based on the concept of Ma'at and characterised by tradition, rhetorical speech, social equality and impartiality.
 By the 22nd century BC, the ancient Sumerian ruler Ur-Nammu had formulated the first law code, which consisted of casuistic statements ("if … then ...").
-Around 1760 BC, King Hammurabi further developed Babylonian law, by codifying and inscribing it in stone.
+Around 1760 BC, King Hammurabi further developed Babylonian law by codifying and inscribing it in stone.
 Hammurabi placed several copies of his law code throughout the kingdom of Babylon as stelae, for the entire public to see; this became known as the Codex Hammurabi.
 The most intact copy of these stelae was discovered in the 19th century by British Assyriologists, and has since been fully transliterated and translated into various languages, including English, Italian, German, and French.

-The Old Testament dates back to 1280 BC and takes the form of moral imperatives as recommendations for a good society.
+The Old Testament dates back to 1280 BC and presents moral imperatives as recommendations for a good society.
 The small Greek city-state, ancient Athens, from about the 8th century BC was the first society to be based on broad inclusion of its citizenry, excluding women and enslaved people.
-However, Athens had no legal science or single word for "law", relying instead on the three-way distinction between divine law (thémis), human decree (nómos) and custom (díkē).
+However, Athens had no legal science or single word for "law", relying instead on the three-way distinction between divine law (thémis), human decree (nómos), and custom (díkē).
 Yet Ancient Greek law contained major constitutional innovations in the development of democracy.